v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 We landed [this patch](https://chromium-review.googlesource.com/c/v8/v8/+/4428810) upstream to introduce a new command line flag `--profile_heap_snapshot` to V8, which enables recording of both the generation and serialization times.

-Using this flag, we learn some interesting things!
+Using this flag, we learned some interesting things!

 First, we could observe the exact time the CPU was using for each snapshot.
 In our reduced test case, the first took 5 minutes, the second took 8 minutes, and each subsequent snapshot kept on taking longer and longer.
 Nearly all of this time was spent in the generation phase.